se4ai/se4ai.github.io/docs/abc/mine.md

 ## About Data Miners

+Many data miners learn models of the form

+$$
+Y = f(X)
+$$

+where $$X$$ are the indepedent variabes and $$Y$$ are the depedent variables.

+When all the data is numeric and conforms to a simple distribution, then simple mathematcs is enough to learn $$f$$.
+But when data is a mixture of symbols and numbers, then we need to beyond standard maths.
+This is particularly true foridata extracted from software since every `if` statement divides a program  into a different region needing its own $$f$$ and $$f'$$.

+### Tree learning

+Many data mining methods generating trees.
+For example, decision trees are those
+These are trees
+where:

+- leaves are classifications (some decision about a symbolic goal)
+- and whose branches are conjunctions of features that lead to those classifications.

+_Regression trees_  are similar but their leaves make a prediction about some numeric goal.

+One way to learn a tree is to:

+- split the example set into
+subsets based on some attribute value test.
+- The process then repeats
+recursively on the subsets, with each splitter value becoming a subtree root.
+- Splitting stops when a subset gets so small that further splitting is superfluous or a subset contains examples with a very clear single outcome.
+- A good split decreases the percentage of different symbols or different numbers in a subset, ensuring that subsequent learning generates smaller subtrees by requiring less further splitting to sort out the subsets.

+Various schemes for finding good splits:

+- The diversity of the examples within each split can be measured via standard deviation, or entropy.
+- Given examples with numeric goals $$x_1, x_2,..$$,
+  their standard devation is  $$\sigma=\sqrt{\frac{1}{N-1} \sum_{i=1}^N (x_i - \overline{x})^2}$$.
+- Given $$n$$ examples with symbolic goals at frequency $$n_1, n_2,...$$, the probability of those symbols are $$p_i=\frac{n_i}{n}$$ and their entropy is $$e=-\sum_ip_ilog_2(p_i)$$.

 This part introduces some terminology that we'll need as we go along.

 no way s the following a complete list of methods. kust those we can review quicikly